 Cooling a piece of ZBLAN glass in a “laser fridge” from room temperature down to 208 K has been demonstrated , and 110 K have been achieved with Yb:LiYF4 (Yb:YLF) .
 In theory, even temperatures of the order of 77 K (liquid nitrogen) should be reachable.
 Certain ytterbium-doped crystal materials, particularly tungstates such as Yb:KGW = Yb:KGd(WO4)2, appear to be suitable for this purpose.

-Possible applications of laser refrigeration are the replacement of Stirling coolers and the like (avoiding moving parts, vibrations, etc.), but also radiation-balanced lasers, where the internal heat generation is essentially compensated by optical refrigeration.
+A possible applications of laser refrigeration is the replacement of Stirling coolers and the like (avoiding moving parts, vibrations, etc.).
+Another possibility are radiation-balanced lasers, where the internal heat generation is essentially compensated by optical refrigeration.

 It is instructive to consider entropy changes associated with laser refrigeration.
 The reduction in thermal entropy of the cooled device is more than compensated by the increase in entropy which arises from the conversion of narrow-band focused laser light into fluorescence light, which has a much higher entropy due to the many spatial modes and different frequencies involved in the emission.

 See also the article on laser cooling, which deals with the cooling of microscopic particles, rather than macroscopic samples.
 The physical principles behind such cooling methods are rather different from those of optical refrigeration.

 |||P. Pringsheim, “Zwei Bemerkungen über den Unterschied von Lumineszenz und Temperaturstrahlung”, Z. Phys.
 57, 739 (1929); https://doi.org/10.1007/BF01340652|

 |||R. I. Epstein et al., “Observation of laser-induced fluorescent cooling of a solid”, Nature 377, 500 (1995); https://doi.org/10.1038/377500a0|